INFORMATION ABOUT ELECTROPLATING

 - the distance between the anode and the cathode

 - the electrical current application’s length of time

 In addition to improving the appearance of the substrate, or base material, electroplating is used for multiple other purposes.
 A primary application is to improve the work piece’s resistance to corrosion.
 The plated layer will often serve as a sacrificial coating, meaning it will dissolve prior to the base material.
 Other common uses of electroplating include:

 - Building the thickness of a metal surface

 - Improving electrical conductivity — such as when plating a copper layer onto an electrical component

 - Preparing surfaces for enhanced adhesion prior to painting or e-Friction

 Which Metals Are Used in the Electroplating Process?

-Metals commonly used in electroplating include zinc, copper and tin, as well as precious metals such as gold, silver and palladium.
+Metals commonly used in electroplating include zinc, copper and tin, as well as precious metals such as gold, silver, Platinum and palladium.
 Plating can occur with individual metals or in various combinations (alloys) that can provide additional value to the electroplating process.
 Price, substrate composition and desired result are key factors when determining the most appropriate electroplating process.